Best Practices for Data Recovery from NAS Qsan XCubeFAS XF2026 RAID Array Failures

 It is crucial to ensure that you have a proper backup strategy in place to mitigate the risk of data loss in such scenarios.
 Regularly backing up your data to an external storage device or a cloud service is recommended to safeguard against potential data loss caused by RAID rebuild failures or other unforeseen circumstances.

-Although NAS XCubeFAS XF2026 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS XCubeFAS XF2026 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view